 Being too tired to exercise is like being too poor to go to work.
 You get more energy through exercise.
 Being too tired usually means your recovery is off (poor sleep and nutrition) or your work is too challenging for your abilities.
 The only real solution is to improve your abilities to perform more work, and recover better.

 5. It’s boring

 Fitness pros need to stop pushing the “exercise is fun” myth… it’s insulting our intelligence.
-Let’s face it – hard work isn’t always really fun.
+Let’s face it even if you find peptides for sale and use them, hard work isn’t always really fun.
 I’m all about making exercise MORE fun, but not at the expense of getting results for my client, or risking injury.
 Classes and boot camps churn out disillusioned folks with achy joints and marginal results all focusing on the idea of “fun” exercise.

 Our approach to making focused training more fun is not by promoting gimmicks or jumping on the fads, but by forging relationships with our clients and empowerment by seeing and feeling life changing results.